“Where Do I Start?”

 Read my brief article on the Six Simple Steps to Successfully Going Dairy-Free for Good.
 It is a summarized “how to” that puts changing your diet into perspective.
 This is how I’ve successfully implemented dietary changes over the years for myself and my family, and I think you will find these steps useful in your own transition.

-I’ve done all of the panicking, question asking, and information gathering for you, and compiled it into one big resource, Go Dairy Free: The Guide and Cookbook.
-This book covers everything from “what is dairy?” to dairy substitutes, grocery shopping, nutrition issues, eating out, recipes (over 200 of them!) and beyond.
+I’ve done all of the panicking, question asking, and information gathering for you, and compiled it into one big resource, Go Dairy Free: The Guide and Cookbook 2nd Edition.
+The book covers everything from “what is dairy?” to dairy substitutes, grocery shopping, nutrition issues, eating out, recipes (over 200 of them!) and beyond.
 I mean it.
 I packed in as much information as I could to help as many people as possible.

 Some of you might want to trial a milk-free diet, but are unsure on making the commitment.
 For you, I created the Dairy-Free Challenge and the Diet & Health Journal (a free pdf download).
 This is completely free, a gift from me to you, and a helpful way to track what you are eating and how it makes you feel.
 Thousands of people have successfully taken the Dairy-Free Challenge to assess if they have lactose intolerance, a milk allergy or sensitivity (consult a physician if a severe milk allergy is a possibility), or simply, if they feel better without dairy products.